austintackaberry/100-days-of-code/log.md

 **Today's Progress**: I'm back from my two week vacation to Japan and Thailand!
 Well, kinda.
 I went to the Real World React meetup and met a bunch of cool people!

 **Thoughts**: I really need to jump back into coding.
 I'm hoping I can finish my python ml app within a week, but that might be a bit ambitious, especially if I attend a bunch of meetups.

+### Day 96: November 17, 2017

+**Today's Progress**: Watched part of the D3 section of The Advanced Web Developer Bootcamp

+**Thoughts**: Had grand plans to make a bunch of progress on my stock game ML app, but I was sick all day :(

+### Day 97: November 18, 2017

+**Today's Progress**: Finished the D3 section of The Advanced Web Developer Bootcamp.
+Worked on the stock game app: fetched data from quandl and started trying to get D3 working with react.
+Also watched more videos from Coursera's "Learning how to learn".

+**Thoughts**: Glad I got back into coding today, but I definitely need to put in more work tomorrow.